ricky1698/rust-calculator/README.md

 A simple calculator implementation in Rust that demonstrates clean architecture, modular design, and comprehensive testing strategies.

+This project includes basic arithmetic operations, advanced operations like exponentiation, and a robust testing suite using unit tests, integration tests, and end-to-end tests with Cucumber.

 ## Project Structure

 ```